Mike-on-Tour/userreminder/README.md

 #### *Zeroposter configuration*

 Zeroposters can be enabled to be handled as inactive users, that is to be reminded and deleted like them.
-If you enable this setting all of the settings mentioned in the *Configure the reminder intervals* section will apply to zeroposters.
+If you enable this setting you will be able to set all of the settings mentioned in the *Configure the reminder intervals* section for zeroposters independently from those.
 The table with the zeroposters will then look like the one for inactive users.
+Otherwise you will only be able to manually select zeroposters for deletion.

 #### *Protected users configuration*